 It’s more famous and close-by sibling, Stonehenge, may get all the attention, but Avebury is the best stone circle to visit if you’re travelling in England with a dog.
 While dogs are not surprisingly not allowed at Stonehenge (unless you make do with a view from a nearby field, ideally with binoculars), at Avebury it’s a different story.

 There’s no entry fees or entry gates, just merely a parking fee to pay.
 Then you’re free to wander around and explore the henge, that in this case stretches over hundreds of metres.
 Just make sure your dog stays on a leash as there’s plenty of local sheep out grazing in the fields too (plus lots of sheep poo to avoid, too).
 Best of all there’s far few visitors and you can get right up to the stones, making for a far more magical impression at this dog-friendly attraction.

 This map is getting a little old, but is still a good starting point for your explorations.
-Alternatively, join one of the regular walking tours, who would probably be happy to also have your dog join in.
-And don’t forget to include your dog in some street art photos for your gram!
+Alternatively, join one of the regular walking tours, who would probably be happy to have your dog join the group.
+And don’t forget to include your dog in some street art photos for Instagram!